julienetie/lambdascript/lambdascript.md

 safe.int(value, placeholder)
 ```
 ### 5.2.
 Compare using the strict equality operator [<img src="https://img.shields.io/badge/Imperative-34eb9f" alt="Imperative" title="Absolutely necessary and indispensable">](#key)
-While the loose-equality operator can serve adequately for testing various types, with or without coercion, strict equality provides greater predictability by mandating both value and type to match.
-Enforcing strict equality minimizes the variability in expected outcomes among collaborators.
+Employing the strict equality operator for all operand comparisons aims to enforce consistency and predictability, which is likely to result in enhanced type safety, particularly in large-scale projects.
+Whilst the loose-equality operator can serve adequately for testing various types, with or without coercion, strict equality provides greater predictability by mandating both value and type to match.
 ```javascript
 leftOperand === rightOperand
 ```